IMTEK-FreiStat/FreiStat-IoT/README.md

 This file is the bridge between the Adafruit/Arduino MCU and the AD5940/AD5941 library.
 It provides all functions (SPI communication and interrupts) to make the library work.
-* Place the file into the project folder or create a folder "ad5940" in your local Arduino libraries directory Include it in the project folder or in the
+* Place the file into the project folder or create a folder "ad5940" in your local Arduino libraries directory

 ## How to use the code
 *
 * Ensure that no debug infos are output by commenting the following lines: